Noemi Pinilla-Alonso: Florida Space Institute, University of Central Florida

 When UCF assumed management of the Arecibo Observatory in 2017, Pinilla-Alonso joined its leadership team.
 From 2017 until the observatory’s closure in 2023, she served as Deputy Principal Scientist, promoting integration between Arecibo’s research community and UCF’s academic environment, and advocating for the observatory within the radio astronomy, planetary science, and atmospheric science communities.
 Between December 2018 and April 2021, she also held the position of Chief Scientist, facilitating the redefinition of Arecibo’s scientific program.
-She played a role in organizing the 2019 forum “Future Pathways of the Arecibo Observatory”, which established Arecibo’s strategic science and technology priorities and coordinated its participation in the Decadal Survey of the U.S. National Academy of Sciences.

 Research on the origin and evolution of the solar system

 Pinilla-Alonso’s work seeks to understand the formation and evolution of the Solar System by combining spectroscopic observations and light-scattering models to study complex icy and rocky surfaces.
 Her research includes the surface characterization of dwarf planets such as Eris, Makemake, and particularly Haumea and its collisional family.
 She is co-leader of the PRIMASS survey, which provides visible and near-infrared spectra for over 600 primitive asteroids shared with the community as PRIMASS-Library.
 She has also contributed to support major space missions such as NASA’s New Horizons, OSIRIS-REx, Lucy, and JAXA’s Hayabusa2 by coordinating observations campaigns to provide detailed characterization of their targets.